okta/okta-devices-swift/README.md

 ## Usage

-The DeviceAuthenticator SDK supports identity verification using a custom authenticator in an Okta org.
+Okta Devices SDK supports identity verification using a custom authenticator in an Okta org.
 Your app interacts with that custom authenticator in three ways:
 - **Enrollment**: Add a device and optional biometric data to a user's account to enable identity verification using push notifications.
 - **Verification**: Verify the identity of a user by prompting them to approve or reject a sign-in attempt.
 - **Update**: Update the biometric data in a user's account, refresh the APNs token to keep it active, and remove a device from a user's account.

+### Creation
-### First create a device authenticator to interact with the Devices SDK.
+First create a device authenticator to interact with the Devices SDK.

 ```swift
 let appicationConfig = ApplicationConfig(applicationName: "TestApp",